- Where Did the Cures Act Information Blocking Rule Come From?

 5) Health IT Performance Exception

-It will not be information blocking for an actor to make health IT temporarily unavailable or to degrade the health IT’s performance, provided certain conditions are met.
+It will not be info blocking for an actor to make health IT temporarily unavailable or to degrade the health IT’s performance, provided certain conditions are met.

 6) Content and Manner Exception